-A summary of Graeme Lowe Protein's compliance record for the year under review is set out in Table 14 to Table 17.
-The environmental performance since 2010 is summarised in Table 18.
+A summary of Graeme Lowe Protein's compliance record for the year under review is set out in Table 15 to Table 18.
+The environmental performance since 2010 is summarised in Table 19.

 Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Best practicable option to prevent or minimise adverse effects Inspections Yes 2.
-Stormwater catchment area <1.9 ha Inspections Yes 3.
+Stormwater catchment area < 1.9 ha Inspections Yes 3.
 Appropriate storage of hazardous substances Inspections Yes 4.
 Discharge limits Samples not collected during period under review N/A 5.
 No effects upon receiving water following mixing Inspections and sampling Yes 6.
 Maintenance of contingency plan Update received July 2020 Yes 7.
 Prepare and maintain stormwater management plan Update received July 2020 Yes 8.
 Notification of event that may have adverse effect on water quality downstream Receipt of notification N/A 9.
 Notification of changes to processes or activities Receipt of notification N/A 10.
-Optional review provision Next optional review June 2022 N/A
+Optional review provision Next optional review June 2022 N/A erall assessment of consent complia consent nnce and environmental performance in respect of High Ove erall assessment of administrative p erformance in respect of this consent High

-Pu rpose: To discharge emissions to air į from rendering operations and associated activities Condition requirement Means of monitoring during period under review Compliance achieved?
+Purpose: To discharge emissions to air from rendering operations and associated activities Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Adopt best practicable option to minimise discharge to air Inspections Yes 2.
 No objectionable or offensive odours beyond the site boundary Inspections.
 Yes 3.
 Preparation of Air Discharge Management Plan Update received July 2020 Yes 4.
-Emissions to be treated by bio- filter Inspections Yes 5.
-Consent holder to minimise emissions and impacts of contaminants Inspections Yes 6.
+Emissions to be treated by bio- filter Inspections Yes

+Purpose: To discharge emissions to air from rendering operations and associated activities Condition requirement Means of monitoring during period under review Compliance achieved?
+5. Consent holder to minimise emissions and impacts of contaminants Inspections Yes 6.
 Discharge not to give rise to dust Inspections Yes 7.
-Optional review provision on environmental effects Next optional review June 2022 N/A erall assessment of consent compliands s consent ce and environmental performance in respect of High Ov erall assessment of administrative per formance in respect of this consent High
+Optional review provision on environmental effects Next optional review June 2022 N/A Ov High Ov erall assessment of administrative per formance in respect of this consent High

-Purpose: To take water from a dam and intake structure on the Tawhiti Stream for cooling and general use at a rendering plant Condition requirement Means of monitoring during period under review Compliance achieved?
+Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Limit on abstraction volume Metering by consent holder and telemetry of data to Council Yes 2.
 Limit on volume not used for cooling Metering by consent holder Yes 3.
 Limit on volume used for cooling, all to be returned to Tawhiti Stream Metering by consent holder and inspection Yes 4.
 Installation of meters and loggers Inspection Yes 5.
 Certification of meters Receipt of certification Yes 6.
 Actions on failure of monitors Receipt of notification, inspections Yes 7.
 Monitors to be accessible Inspections Yes 8.
-Provision of records Receipt of records as required Yes
+Provision of records Receipt of records as required Yes 9.
+Use of best practicable option Inspections and liaison Yes 10.
+Optional review provision Next optional review in June 2022 N/A erall assessment of consent composet of this consent pliance and environmental performance in High e performance in respect of this consent High